Scan $B$-Statistic for Kernel Change-Point Detection: THEORETICAL APPROXIMATIONS

-We demonstrate the accuracy of the approximation in Theorem \ref{thm:tail_fixedsample} on synthetic and real data.
-Synthetic data are generated \iid~$\mathcal{N}(0, I_{20})$ to represent the null distribution.
-The maximum block size $B_{\rm max} = 20$, and the number of reference blocks $N=10$.
-First, given a prescribed SL value $\alpha$, we compare the threshold determined by theory and by simulation.
-To obtain threshold by simulation, we run direct Monte Carlo trials to generate empirical distributions for offline $M$-statistic, and find the $(1-\alpha)$ quantile as the estimated threshold.
-Tables \ref{Tablestat_simu} demonstrates that for various choices of $B_{\rm max}$, the thresholds predicted by our theory (Theorem \ref{thm:tail_fixedsample}) matches quite well with those obtained from simulation for the synthetic data.
-The accuracy can be further improved for smaller $\alpha$ values, by a correction scheme (in Section \ref{sec:skewness}) that utilizes the estimated skewness.
+Although the approximation (\ref{tail_offline}) is derived in the asymptotic regime and under the assumption that the collection of random variables $\{Z_B'\}_{B = 2,\dots, B_{\rm max}}$ form a Gaussian random field, we can show numerically that (\ref{tail_offline}) is quite accurate in the non-asymptotic regime.
+Consider synthetic data that are {\it i.i.d.}~normal $P=\mathcal{N}(0, I_{20})$.
+We set $B_{\rm max}$ to be 50, 100, 150, and in each case, $N=5$.
+We compare the thresholds obtained by (\ref{tail_offline}) and by simulation, for a prescribed SL $\alpha$.
+To obtain threshold by simulation, we generate Monte Carlo trials for offline $B$-statistics and find the $(1-\alpha)$-quantile as the estimated threshold.
+Table \ref{Tablestat_simu} shows that for various choices of $B_{\rm max}$, the thresholds predicted by Theorem \ref{thm:tail_fixedsample} match quite well with those obtained by simulation.
+The accuracy can be further improved for smaller $\alpha$ values by skewness correction as shown in Section \ref{sec:skewness}.

-Furthermore, we consider a real-data example generated using the CENSREC-1-C dataset (more details in Section \ref{sec:real_data}).
-In this case, the null corresponds to the unknown distribution of the background speech signal, and we only have 3000 samples of such speech signals.
-Hence, we use bootstrap to generate 10000 re-samples to estimate the empirical distribution of the detection statistic.
-This case is more challenging, because the true distribution of the speech data can be arbitrary.
-Table \ref{Tablestat_boot} demonstrates that the thresholds predicted by theory is accurate even in this case.
-Also note that the accuracy improves more significantly by skewness correction in this case.